Asana/jira-server-plugin/README.md

 ##### After successful setting up of my Asana Domains the list is not shown on the plugin page.
 What should I do?
 We are investigation the cause of this but for now there is a workaround: repeat the connection steps for the same domain.
 It will keep existing Jira issues and their relations to Asana tasks.
 The list of the connections will appear again.

+##### I have two Jira servers and want to use both of them with the same Asana workspace
+This configuration is not supported at the moment.
+You can set up only one Jira server with an Asana workspace.

 # Getting further help
 If you have further questions, get in contact with us [here](https://asana.com/support).